 But if you choose not to have the vaccine, whether on medical grounds or for another reason, and decide not to go on the holiday as a result, this is likely to be considered ‘disinclination to travel’, and standard terms and conditions apply if you choose to cancel.

-So if you’re unable to be vaccinated against COVID-19, you may want to hold off on booking a holiday for 2021 until the situation is clearer.
+If you’re unable to be vaccinated against Covid-19, you may want to hold off on booking a holiday for 2021 until the situation is clearer.

 Vaccines and travel insurance